realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     only `extend`-ed and be used as a "general" `class` to group the "specific" classes into categories or "types."
   - I like to forget the word `abstract` and replace it wih the phrase "The General Category."
     - I kept confusing it with the "abstract" concept in art, and "abstract" concept in philosophy.
-    - The `abstract` used in computing ONLY means the "general category" of a class of objects.
+    - The `abstract` used in computing ONLY means the "general category of a thing".
-    - Many people who attempted to explain the "abstract" keyword were likely unaware of the other meanings of the word and likely confused many people who were trying to learn the concept.
+    - Many people who attempted to explain the "abstract" keyword were likely unaware of the other meanings of the word and confused many people due to ignorance of the other meanings of the word.
       - They could have just said what I just told you, but they didn't, and that's why I'm here to help you.
     - ie: "documents" is the general category (abstract idea) of a generic "something to structure and retain data."
   - The `abstract class` is `extend`—ed by the subclass and the subclass methods `override` the superclass methods by